You may have received a text from us referring you to this page

 A private provider is any consultant, hospital or other organisation that charges for healthcare.
 References to private provider on this page will refer to the person or body who is providing you with private healthcare.

-SELF-REFERRALS Contrary to popular belief about needing a GP referral letter, any patient can self-refer to any private provider without any input from a GP.
+SELF-REFERRALS TO PRIVATE PROVIDER Contrary to popular belief about needing a GP referral letter, any patient can self-refer to any private provider without any input from a GP.
 You do not actually need a GP referral letter.
 You simply ring up the provider and ask to be seen.
 To facilitate your self-referral, if you need it, we can supply a summary printout of your record free of charge to take with you to your appointment.

 Please note that you must yourself select which private provider you wish to attend as we cannot direct you to a particular private provider as such recommendations may be seen as being anti-competitive.